What we know about the Azerbaijan offensive in Nagorno-Karabakh

 What is the possible fallout?

-Reporting from Moscow, Al Jazeera’s Yulia Shapovalova said that the recent aggression could lead to further escalation and the outbreak of a new war between the two sides.
+Reporting from Moscow, journalist Yulia Shapovalova said the recent aggression could lead to further escalation and the outbreak of a new war between the two sides.

-“According to Pashinyan [the prime minister of Armenia], Azerbaijan is trying to drag Armenia into yet another war, but Armenia is not going to launch any military operations,” she said, adding that for Baku the only route to peace is a complete withdrawal of Armenian troops from the area – a condition Armenia refuses to meet.
+“According to Pashinyan [the prime minister of Armenia], Azerbaijan is trying to drag Armenia into yet another war, but Armenia is not going to launch any military operations,” she said, adding that for Baku, the only route to peace is a complete withdrawal of Armenian troops from the area – a condition Armenia refuses to meet.

 Al Jazeera’s Forestier-Walker said there was “great fear” that Tuesday’s operations could be the start of another large-scale war between the two neighbours.